hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## FPC Lite

-The first realization of FPC is called *FPC Lite* and will support a subset of the features mentioned in [Motivation](#motivation) Section.
+The first realization of FPC is called *FPC Lite*.
+The framework enables a class of applications which do not require release of sensitive data conditioned on private ledger state.
+This class includes smart contracts which operate on sensitive medical data, or enforce confidential supply chain agreements.
+Arguably in fact, these can be implemented without requiring any proof that some data is committed on the ledger.

+For example, Federated Learning on private sensitive information is a large and important use-case which FPC Lite enables securely on Hyperledger Fabric.

-The focus of FPC Lite is on confidentialty and the class of application which do not require release of sensitive data conditioned on private ledger state.
-Coverage of the larger class of private applications and potential performance improvement over fabric are left for a future extension.
+Coverage of the larger class of private applications and potential performance improvement over Fabric are left for a future extension.
-(Note that the design documents referenced in [Design Documents](#design-documents) already outline the path for such extensions.)
+The design documents referenced in [Design Documents](#design-documents) already outline the path to realize such extensions.

 The reason for supporting only a sub-class of applications is that FPC Lite will not provide rollback protection, a feature which would require too invasive changes in Fabric for an initial version.
 However, these applications still cover very interesting use-cases currently not covered by Fabric.
-***TODO: @Jeb can you please make pass on below and replace this section as appropriate with info from HBP, UMBC or alike*** For example, a large and important use-case covered is federated learning on private sensitive information.
+***TODO: @Jeb can you please make pass on below and replace this section as appropriate with info from HBP, UMBC or alike*** For example, a large and important use-case covered is Federated Learning on private sensitive information.
 In particular in the domain of health data it could unleash a huge potential which is currently untapped.

+### Privacy-enhanced Federated Learning on FPC Lite

 To illustrate this, consider the case of training a model, e.g, Convolutional Neural Network (CNN), for detecting brain abnormalities such as precancerous lesions or aneurysms.
 To achieve high accuracy we need considerably more data than single entities (e.g., a hospital) usually has.
 Yet regulations like HIPAA make sharing brain CT scans or MRI studies, labeled by radiologists, hard if not impossible.
 Furthermore, to allow widest use of a derived model, it should be freely shareable without any privacy concerns.
 Lastly, to provide the necessary accountability and audit trail, such a federated application is ideally tied to a ledger.
 While there are cryptographic solutions to perform federated learning in a strongly private manner, e.g., based on differential privacy, for such a setting, they are very expensive in terms of computation and, in particular, communication complexity.